 Step 1: Pick a Sweepstakes Casino

-Find a Tennessee casino site you like.
+Find a Tennessee sweepstakes casino site or app you like.
 Maybe it’s got a big game library, free daily bonuses, or fast prize redemptions.
 Whatever matters most to you.

 Step 2: Create an Account